solidi/learning-notes/interviews/questions.md

 1. Growing engineers, and partnering with product and confidence, and then efficiency of teams
 1. Sussing out patterns in code?
 1. Empowering individual contributors?

+#### Asked
+1. What are you optimizing for with this position?
+1. Tell me about the last three software releases on the team?

 ## Tell me a time when you had to stretch to meet a team commitment?